Licensed Sept 1970

-The photo shows one of the Aircraft comms R/T consoles, the speakers across the top each have a fixed RX on one of the Air Band HF channels for example 4807,5610,8185,12133,16370 etc Operation was simplex unlike the marine R/T which was duplex.
-We had Marconi fast-tune transitters operated from the console which allowed the operator to rapidly answer calls on any of the Aircraft channels.
+The photo below shows one of the Aircraft comms R/T consoles, the speakers across the top of the console each had a fixed RX on one of the Air Band HF channels for example 4807,5610,8185,12133,16370 etc Operation was simplex unlike the marine R/T which was duplex.
+We had Marconi 10 kWfast-tune transitters operated from the console which allowed the operator to rapidly answer calls on any of the Aircraft channels.

 73/88 "Wishing you calm seas and a following breeze"

 To all who read this, hope to work you soon, May your God bless you de Tony + Sally "Team ZRJ"